dxw/whippet/README.md

 $ composer install
 ```

-You might also want to symlink whippet to somwhere in your path:
+You might also want to symlink whippet to somewhere in your path:

 ```
 sudo ln -s $PWD/bin/whippet /usr/local/bin/whippet